 Most universities will provide a breakdown of fees in their application documents or on their websites.
 Some of these fees may vary by program or department.
 Do your best to estimate what your annual tuition will cost.
 Don’t forget that you’ll also be responsible to pay other costs like an application fee, administrative costs, and students’ union fees.

-You'll also be responsible for purchasing your own books and supplies.
+You’ll also be responsible for purchasing your own books and supplies.
 The thought of paying for college tuition has the potential to send both parents and students into a frenzy.
-According to U.S. News & World Report, an average of 67 percent of students who graduated in 2016 had to borrow money to pay for tuition, bringing the average student debt for those who took out loans to $28,773.
+According to U.S. News & World Report, an average of 67 percent of students who graduated in 2016 had to borrow money due to multiple financial factors to pay for tuition, bringing the average student debt for those who took out loans to $28,773.

 Most college websites include the Net Price Calculator.
 Following the simple instructions can help you determine the cost and aid differences across colleges and universities.
 Once you have a better idea of how much this is all going to cost you, you’re going to need to put together a rock-solid budget – and stick to it!
 These include rent, groceries, utility bills like your cell phone or Internet, and always remember every month you’ll have some unforeseen costs.